Quantum Hairs and Entropy of Quantum Isolated Horizon from Chern-Simons Theory

 \section{Discussion}

-As mentioned in the Introduction, the LQG formulation of a QIH in terms of a CS theory coupled to spins directly involves the use of the quantum parameters (`hairs') $k$ and $N$.
-Strictly speaking, if the classical area $A_{cl}$ is taken to be a hair, the Barbero-Immirzi parameter $\gamma$ (the coefficient of a topological contribution to the classical action from the Nieh-Yan invariant \cite{date}) is considered as an independent coupling parameter, then the only new parameter that has appeared in the quantum theory is the number of punctures $N$.
-Equivalently, one can, as we have in this paper, take $k$ and $N$ to be the parameters characterising the quantum theory.
-It is significant that the requirement that the microcanonical entropy of a QIH yields the area law for large $k~,~N$ immediately restricts the Barbero-Immirzi parameter $\gamma$ to lie in a specific interval on the real line, while also yielding the subleading logarithmic correction derived in earlier literature with the universal coefficient $-3/2$.
+As mentioned in the Introduction, the LQG formulation of a QIH in terms of a CS theory coupled to spins directly involves the use of the integer parameters (`quantum hairs') $k$ and $N$.
+Strictly speaking, if the classical area $A_{cl}$ is taken to be a hair, the BI parameter $\gamma$ (the coefficient of a topological contribution to the classical action from the Nieh-Yan invariant \cite{date}) is considered as an independent coupling parameter, then the only new parameter that has appeared in the quantum theory is the number of punctures $N$.
+Equivalently, one can, as we have in this paper, take $k$ and $N$ to be the parameters characterizing the quantum theory.
+It is significant that the requirement that the microcanonical entropy of a QIH yields the BHAL for large $k~,~N$ does not only allow the BI parameter $\gamma$ to take any positive value on the real line, it also yields the subleading logarithmic correction derived in earlier literature with the universal coefficient $-3/2$.